 |

 Pray

-always for all the souls in Purgatory and for all the poor souls in danger
+always for all the souls in Purgatory (and know that they will be praying for you,

-you from your brokenness.
-These defenses do nothing to lead you to spiritual purity
+only to distract you from your brokenness.
+These defenses do nothing to lead you to

-and do quite a bit to seduce you into spiritual impurity.
-Have you ever affirmed a vow
+spiritual purity and do quite a bit to seduce you into spiritual impurity.
+Have you ever

-to renounce the works of Satan?
+affirmed a vow to renounce the works of Satan?
 Well, think carefully.
-The things that follow
+The things that

+|